 CONTRA-INDICATIONS, WARNINGS, ETC

-Do not use in dairy sheep, at any stage of life.

 Do not use in sheep less than 15 kg bodyweight.

 Do not use in cases of hypersensitivity to the active substance or to any excipients.

 Swelling and inflammation may be found at the injection site in some animals following treatment.
 The swelling generally disappears within 7 days of treatment and generally resolves without any medical treatment required.
 In rare cases, adverse reactions such as transitory salivation, depression, drowsiness and ataxia might occur.
 No particular treatment is required; these symptoms usually disappear within 24 to 48 hours.
 There is no specific antidote.